XORIONCHAIN/xorion-main/README.md

-# Xorion Test Network Connection Guide
+# Xorion Network Connection Guide

 This guide explains how to connect to the Xorion network using different node configurations.
 Whether you want to run a full node, validator, light client, or RPC node, this documentation will help you get connected to the live network.